lequeso/awesomeincu-2015/_courses/bootcamp.md

 We expect than many of our applicants will be from Kentucky and surrounding states, such as Indiana, Ohio, Tennessee, West Virginia.
 Since our 12-week program is full-time (8am - 5pm, five days per week), our candidates must be willing to sacrifice other commitments (such as full-time employment) to focus on learning for that duration.

-### How do tuition payments work?
+### What is the cost of the Bootcamp?

 Tuition for the Bootcamp is $9500.
-The first $1000 is due once your application is accepted to secure your spot in the program.
-Remaining payments can be made via check or credit card, and payment plans are available.
+Financing and flexible payment plans are available.
 If the only thing keeping you from participating in the program is finances, please [contact us](/contact/) and we'll do our best to work with you to find a solution.

+### Are scholarships available?

+Yes.
+In addition to combatting developer shortage, APAX Software and Awesome Inc U have joined forces to tackle the gender and race imbalance in the tech industry by offering scholarships to women and minorities.
+Please [contact us](/contact/) for more information.

 ### What will I learn during the Bootcamp?